On view through January 17, 2021

 THANK YOU to all of the exhibition sponsors and donors who are making this exhibition possible.

 The Wichita presentation has been generously underwritten by presenting sponsor F. Price Cossman Memorial Trust, INTRUST Bank, Trustee.
 Lead patrons are DeVore Foundation and Mrs. Judy Slawson.
-Fred and Mary Koch Foundation provided additional major underwriting.
+Koch Family Foundation provided additional major underwriting.
 Charles E. Baker is a principal sponsor.
 Emprise Bank is a substantial corporate sponsor.

 Generous support has been provided by Louise Beren, Berry Foundation, Donna J. Bunk, Mary Eves, Norma Greever, Dr. Dennis and Mrs. Ann Ross, Mary Sue Smith, Sarah T. Smith, K.T.
 Wiedemann Foundation, Janice and Jeff Van Sickle, and Sue and Kurt Watson.